Updated: Dec 2, 2022

 Not all colour media are suitable for use in resins, especially water based ones.
-Water based colourants can cause the resin not to cure correctly, get lumpy or cause dull spots.
+Water based colourants (if too much is used), can cause the resin not to cure correctly, get lumpy or cause dull spots.

 All the colourants we have in our store, are able to be used with resin when directions are followed.

 Please open all colourant containers carefully, and over a protected surface.
 You may choose to have gloves on in case any of the colourant gets on your hands during opening.
 Some people use a paper towel or wet wipe when opening as well.
-Allow pastes & powders to settle prior to opening the jar, as contents maybe on the interior of the lid, and always stir prior to use.
+Allow pastes & powders to settle prior to opening the jar, as contents maybe on the interior of the lid.
+Stir epoxy pastes prior to use.

 Volume &/or weights in containers often differ from colour to colour, due to different densities and weight of the pigments themselves.

 Epoxy pastes are formulated for use with Epoxy Resin only.
 They mix really well by adding them to the mixed resin (A+B).
 Epoxy pastes wipe off easily with isopropyl alcohol if needed.